HOW TO EXERCISE MORE EFFICIENTLY!

 Another technique to perfect your form and increase your results timeline is flexing the muscle being exercised at the very end/apex of the motion.

-This technique can be done with any exercise and should only requires 1-2 extra seconds per rep. Now you might be thinking, doesn’t that mean I take more time per exercise, what gives!?
+This technique can be done with any exercise and should only require 1-2 extra seconds per rep. Now you might be thinking, doesn’t that mean I take more time per exercise, what gives!?

 Slow Negatives: Don't just drop that weight